tembo-io/temback/README.md

 temback --help

 env PGHOST=postgres.example.org PGUSER=postgres PGPASSWORD=XXXXXXX \
-temback --name example-backup --bucket backup-bucket
+temback --name example-backup
 ```

-This will create a directory named `org_xyz-inst_abc-my_db` that contains:
+This will create a directory named `example-backup` that contains:

 *   `README.md`: A brief description of the backup, including the host name,
     timestamp, and Postgres version, plus brief instructions to restore.